- Are the joints exposed?

 Many commercial and industrial facilities just want a smooth, easy-to-clean surface, in a solid color.
 These are the most common floors we install as an epoxy flooring company.
 And they can come in a variety of colors.
 Many factories create their own, standard colors, which normally includes tile reds, slate greys, and bright yellow.
 But if a facility has a specific color they are trying to achieve, many epoxy manufacturers can match that specific color.

 Solid colors can be used to define areas.
 Safety colors alert foot traffic of the hazards, and directional markers can inform pedestrians where they need to walk.
 Solid colors are a great way for facility managers and designers to organize employees and tools.

-If you’re managing a food manufacturing facility, then it’s more than likely that you have some type of wash down area.
-These areas are normally wet, and frequently covered in animal fat, grease, and even wafer dust.
+If you’re managing a food manufacturing facility, then it’s more than likely that you have some type of wash-down area.
+These areas are normally wet and frequently covered in animal fat, grease, and even wafer dust.
 These environments are necessary for every food plant’s operation.
 However, they can create a safety hazard for employees.
-Slippery floors can cause costly accidents and down time.
-Which is why it’s important to consider adding a textured, slip-resistant epoxy floor in your process areas.
+Slippery floors can cause costly accidents and downtime.
+This is why it’s important to consider adding a textured, slip-resistant epoxy floor in your process areas.